Justin1904/TensorFusionNetworks/README.md

 Zadeh, Amir, et al. "Tensor fusion network for multimodal sentiment analysis."
 EMNLP 2017 Oral.

 It requires PyTorch and the CMU Multimodal Data SDK (https://github.com/A2Zadeh/CMU-MultimodalDataSDK) to function properly.
-The data will be automatically downloaded if you run the script for the first time.
+The training data (CMU-MOSI dataset) will be automatically downloaded if you run the script for the first time.

 The model is defined in `model.py`, and the training script is `train.py`.
 Here's a list of commandline arguments for `train.py`: